 I am frequently asked about steps in the LDS mission call process and a couple of the common questions are about what day of the week the apostles meet to make the mission assignments and subsequently, what day of the week does the mission call letter and packet will get mailed out.
 The answer to both of these questions is that it depends.
 Let me explain.

-- What day of the week does the apostle meet and make the mission assignments for young people?
+What day of the week do the apostles meet to make mission calls?

 In most weeks, the member of the Quorum of the Twelve Apostles will meet and make these call assignments on Friday.
 But depending on their schedule, that day can vary.
 Thursdays are the second most common day in which they meet, but it’s not unheard of for them to make the assignments on a Tuesday or Wednesday.

 The missionary call assignment meeting is held weekly and is presided over by one of the twelve apostles.
 While all mission call letters are signed by the prophet and president of the Church, we should remember that each of the Twelve Apostles are also a prophet, seer, and revelator, and the Church president has delegated to them the responsibility to make mission assignments.
 In the weekly meeting, the apostle reviews new missionary applications and through the inspiration of the Holy Spirit of God, assigns each missionary to a specific mission.
 President Henry B. Eyring once spoke about this process when he was explaining how each call is inspired.
 Elder Ronald A. Rasband also explained this process and how missionaries are called by God in his April 2010 General Conference talk.

 What day of the week does the mission call letter go out?